-- Arrange for a lumbar puncture.
-This can help doctors identify which disease someone is likely to have based on “warning signs” in the spinal fluid.
-Find out more about why lumbar punctures are used in dementia diagnosis and what to expect if you have one.
+- On rare occasions arrange for a lumbar puncture.
+This can help doctors identify which disease someone is likely to have based on whether certain substances are in the spinal fluid.

 When someone receives a dementia diagnosis it can come as a shock.
 Other people feel relieved to have an explanation for their symptoms and the change in their health.
 People can choose not to know their diagnosis if they prefer not to and can choose someone else who will be told.

 Usually, a memory clinic concentrates on making the diagnosis and advising on first steps in support and treatment.
 After that, a person goes back into the care of their GP practice, where doctors and nurses will advise on longer term help, support, and treatments.